excelwang/gwac_dbgen/README.md

       gcc array.c -c
       gcc csv2bin.c -c
       gcc array.o csv2bin.o -o csv2bin
+   uncommonet the third pipeline(), comment back the second pipeline().
    pipeline.py will call functions from multicsv2bin.py to do the real conversion work. the binary files are created in a binarydir directory under the top level: like binarycatalogs-200in1, files like RA240_DEC10_sqd225-ccd16-0001.cat-1,..., RA240_DEC10_sqd225-ccd16-0001.cat-22.